 Born into a family of all sisters, Nira’s parents dedicated her at a young age to a life of ritualized prostitution.
-The hoped their gods and goddesses would bless them for their sacrifice to them.
-After dedication, joginis live in their family’s village home where they are used for sex by anyone in the village.
-It’s ritualized prostitution and it’s horrific.
+The hoped their gods and goddesses would bless them for their sacrifice.
+After dedication, these girls continue to live in their family’s home where they are used for sex by anyone in the village.
+It’s sexual servitude and it’s horrific.

 Nira became the only source of income for her family.
 Her father suffers from TB and her mother from severe breathing problems.
 She also supports her older sister, whose husband left her with a small child at home.
 She herself has two children of her own.
 She lived a life of great suffering and internal shame.

 But in the midst of that darkness, Freedom Fighters found her!
-Freedom Fighters are women who have come out of the Jogini system themselves.
+Freedom Fighters are women who have broken out of this system.
 They are on the lookout for women lost and abused and alone.
 They found Nira.
 Their grace and kindness warmed Nira’s heart and after several months of relationship building, Nira followed their invitation to freedom!
 Thanks be to God!

-With the promise of protection and the courage of a community of sisters behind her, Nira left the jogini life.
+With the promise of protection and the courage of a community of sisters behind her, Nira was freed from the chains that bound her.
 She received training and an economic grant to rebuild her life as an entrepreneur to set up her own tea shop.
 Don’t you want to share a cup of tea with her?!

 Of course, when one takes off her shackles, the prison guards get angry.
 The villages boycotted her shop forcing her to close her business and work for pennies as a hired hand in farming.
 When she refused a particular man in the village, he entered her home and beat her, with the village watching!